holtzin29/RaffleLottery/README.md

 -This project implements a decentralized raffle lottery system using Ethereum smart contracts.
 Players can enter the raffle by sending a fee, and the system selects a winner based on randomness provided by Chainlink VRF (Verifiable Random Function).
 It is designed to be modular, with various scripts that handle deployment, testing, and interaction with the contract.

 ## Technologies Used
--Solidity 0.8.19: Main programming language for Ethereum smart contracts.
+-Solidity 0.8.19: Main programming language for Ethereum smart contracts,

--Chainlink VRF: For generating verifiable randomness.
+-Chainlink VRF: For generating verifiable randomness,

--Foundry: For smart contract testing and deployment.
+-Foundry: For smart contract testing and deployment,

--Forge: Used for testing with forge-std library.
+-Forge: Used for testing with forge-std library,

 -Chainlink LinkToken: Mock token for handling randomness and fees.

 # MIT License